#1) Expand Beyond The Visual Sense

 #20) Track Your Results

 Pay close attention to how shoppers respond to your product displays.
 Are they buying more or less of the presented product?
 If it's the latter, you should try making small changes to your display to boost sales.
-Tracking the results of your products displays will allow you to see first-hand what's working and
+Tracking the results of your products displays will allow you to see first-hand what's working and what's not.

 Comments will be approved before showing up.